-- 1 Understanding teaching and learning.

-- 2 Developing thinking and practice.

-- 3 Analysis and discussion.

-- 4 Communication and presentation.
+- 1 Understanding teaching and learning with digital technologies. - 2 Developing thinking and practice with digital technologies. - 3 Analysis and discussion. - 4 Communication and presentation.

 To achieve a Distinction in the Diploma, a candidate must achieve Distinction in at least two modules.